Sons of Alpha Centauri (album)

-Sons of Alpha Centauri is the eponymous debut studio album by English instrumental rock band Sons of Alpha Centauri.
+Sons of Alpha Centauri is the debut studio album by English instrumental rock band Sons of Alpha Centauri.
 It was released on 26 November 2007 by Sound Devastation Records.

 Recording and release

 In 2005, Sons of Alpha Centauri began the recording process for their debut album, selecting 12 tracks from 35 that they had written.
 The tracks selected were representative of the spectrum of music the band had covered within the first 35 tracks.
 All of the photography for the album was undertaken by the band and Project Redsand, with the album's gatefold artwork designed by Seldon Hunt.
 The album was mastered by James Plotkin, who had at the time just completed mastering on Panopticon, the third studio album by post-metal band ISIS.

 In 2007, Sons of Alpha Centauri signed with Sound Devastation Records, who released the album on 26 November 2007.
 The album was later released digitally by Poison Tree Records.